working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

-a origin and destination address as well as the user data (your actual text message), and a possibly a correlation id which is basically a mapping between your SIM-card id and a temporary id and was originally used for making sure that the sending network payed for *SMS*s towards the receiving network.
+a origin and destination address as well as the user data (your actual text message), and a possibly a correlation id which is basically a mapping between your SIM-card id and a temporary id and was originally used for making sure that the sending network paid for *SMS*s towards the receiving network.

 For *MO* the origin address is your *MSISDN* (read telephone number),